Global Labour Institute: Activities

-From 2012-2016, the Global Labour Institute (GLI) ran an International Summer School at Northern College, Barnsley, bringing together trade unionists from across the world to discuss what are, and what should be, the politics of the international trade union movement.
+From 2012 to 2016, the Global Labour Institute (GLI) ran an International Summer School at Northern College, Barnsley, bringing together trade unionists from across the world to discuss what are, and what should be, the politics of the international trade union movement.
 The schools were supported by a range of national unions in the UK and overseas and international trade union federations.
 The first International Summer School took place in July 2012, and included 86 participants from 26 different countries.
 The Global Labour Institute has run four subsequent Schools in 2013, 2014 2015, and 2016.

 As well as the International Summer School, the GLI offers a wide range of courses and education programmes to the trade union movement.
 These include both GLI courses and bespoke education programmes commissioned from GLI by unions.
 Currently GLI undertakes courses as part of the national education programme for Unite the Union.

 The GLI also supports the organisation, representation and livelihood of workers in the informal passenger transport economy through research and education programmes, working in partnership with the International Transport Workers Federation (ITF) and various other organisations.

 The GLI also develops research and education tools to address gender inequality, ensure that the voices and concerns of women are better represented and support the development of women's programmes within the trade union.